-When selecting a regimen for an individual patient, a number of patient and regimen specific characteristics should be considered, with the goal of providing a potent, safe, tolerable, and easy to adhere to regimen for the patient in order to achieve sustained virologic control.
+When selecting a regimen for an individual patient, a number of patient and regimen specific characteristics should be considered.
+The goal is to provide a potent, safe, tolerable, and easy to adhere to regimen for the patient in order to achieve sustained virologic control.
 Some of the factors can be grouped into the following categories: